#02009 Print This PagePrint This Page

-Click Here for guitar tabs.
+Click Here for tabs.

 I was born and reared in Boston,

-A place you know quite well,
+A place you all know well,

 Brought up by honest parents,